grepdisc/kindfools/_pages/writeon.md

   for hosting us again on Thursdays June 15th and July 20th.
 - Thank you to [Burning Books](https://burningbooks.com/pages/contact)
   for hosting our Tuesday July 25th workshop.
+- Sol Rise hosted our 16th workshop on August 8th.